-When you are not using the oven, this is an accurate clock.
-When using the oven or Minute Timer, the display will show the time, temperature settings and what command buttons have been pressed.

-When showing the time of day, the display will show the hour and minutes.

-When using the Minute Timer, the display shows minutes and seconds in the following sequence:
+- When you first plug in the range, the last time of day set will appear in the display.
+If, after you set the clock (page 12), the last time of day set again appears in the display, your electricity was off for a while.
+Reset the clock. - When you are not using the oven, the control is an accurate clock. - When you are using the oven or Minute Timer, the display will show the time, temperature settings and what command buttons have been pressed. - When showing the time of day, the display will show the hour and minutes. - When you are using the Minute Timer, the display will show minutes and seconds in the following sequence: - For settings from 0-1 minute 55 seconds, the display will increase in 5-second increments and count down each second.

-- For settings from 0-1 minute 55 seconds, the display will increase in 5-second increments and count down each second. - For settings from 2-10 minutes, the display will increase in 10-second increments and count down each second. - For settings from 10-60 minutes, the display will increase in 1-minute increments and count down each second.

-- For settings from 1-2 hours, the display will increase in 5-minute increments and count down each minute. - For settings from 2 hours-9 hours 50 minutes, the display will increase in 10-minute increments and count down each minute.

-When using Cook Time and/or Stop Time, the display shows hours and minutes.
+- For settings from 2-10 minutes, the display will increase in 10-second increments and count down each second. - For settings from 10-60 minutes, the display will increase in 1-minute increments and count down each second. - For settings from 1-2 hours, the display will increase in 5-minute increments and count down each minute. - For settings from 2 hours-9 hours 50 minutes, the display will increase in 10-minute increments and count down each minute. - When you are using Cook Time and/or Stop Time, the display will show hours and minutes.